szabgab/dancer-spa-book-source/manuscript/install-dancer.md

 sudo apt-get install -y build-essential
 ```

-This will install gcc, make, and whever else is needed to build other projects.
+This will install gcc, make, and whatever else is needed to build other projects.

 ```